 Branded videos, webinars, and virtual meetings

 Within Prezi Video, you and your team can quickly create engaging branded video content in minutes.
 This is perfect for sales pitches, marketing videos, training sessions, company updates, and more.
-Record on-brand videos to share asynchronously, or present live through the Prezi Video desktop app and your preferred video conferencing tool.
+Record on-brand videos to share asynchronously, or present live through the Prezi Video desktop app and your preferred video conferencing tool

 Engaging presentations in your brand colors

 Presentations are an important part of everyday work for most of us.
 And using brand elements in presentations is a must-have, especially, if you’re pitching your brand or product externally.
-Prezi Present is your go-to tool to make interactive presentations that not only express your brand identity in the most engaging way possible but also wow your audience, breaking all the assumptions about sales presentations and traditional slides.
+Prezi is your go-to tool to make interactive presentations that not only express your brand identity in the most engaging way possible but also wow your audience, breaking all the assumptions about sales presentations and traditional slides.

 Interactive data visualizations and graphics

 We recommend your brand asset library includes social media visuals, infographics and reports, posters, charts and graphs, maps, and other visual elements.
 Whether you’re using these materials internally or externally, preserving the right style and brand colors will make them look professional and compelling.
-You can apply your brand kit to any project in Prezi Design to create interactive, engaging graphics and data visualizations that are always on brand.

 Increasing brand awareness takes time, but being consistent with your branding colors, voice, style, and other brand assets will help you drive results more effectively.